 - Just shorts or pants (no underwear)

-- Potty training underpants (thicker crotch area to absorb more of the accident so less mess but child still feels wet unlike a diaper)
+- Potty training underpants (thicker crotch area to absorb more of the accident so less mess but child still feels wet sensation unlike a disposable diaper)

 - Keeping mess minimal

 - Towels or piddle pads in the car seat or stroller